20 Disneyland Tips and Tricks Every Visitor Should Know

 Traveling with little ones?

-The Baby Care Center offers a quiet space for feeding, changing, and resting.
+The Baby Care Center provides a private area for feeding, changing and resting.

 17. Maximize Park Hopper Tickets

-If you’re visiting both Disneyland and California Adventure, plan your day strategically.
+If you plan to visit both Disneyland and California Adventure, be strategic with your day.

-Start with the park that has the earliest must-do attractions, then hop over later.
+Start with the park that has the must-do attractions earliest, then bounce over later.

 18. Watch Out for Hidden Mickeys